slatedocs/slate/source/includes/_configuration.md

 ### Limits

 We limit the number of metrics that can be instrumented.
-Tracking too many unique metrics can import the performance of our UI.
+Tracking too many unique metrics can impact the performance of our UI.
 Do not dynamically generate metric types in your instrumentation (ie `self.class.instrument("user_#{user.id}", "generate") { ... })` as this can quickly exceed our rate limits.

 ### Instrumenting method calls